ShaluChaudhary/Test/README.md

 Docker:

-It is a containerization platform which packgages applicationan ans all its dependencies together in the form of container. docker client use RestAPI,SocketIO and TCP to interect with the Docker daemon.
+It is a containerization platform which packages applicationan and all its dependencies together in the form of container. docker client use RestAPI, SocketIO and TCP to interect with the Docker daemon.

 Docker Image:
 It is the read ony template used to create containers by using RUN command.
 It is stored in Docker HUB orin local registry.